ArchitectSystematicTechnology/HyperNetVPNServer/README.md

 Configure the front-end reverse proxy with in the same way, change the `floatrp1` hostname to your hostname, and the `ansible_host` and `ip` to the IP it should have, and set the  `location` value to where this server is located.
 For the gateway_address, put the secondary gateway ip.

+Then edit _group_vars/all/config.yml_ and set your `domain_public` to the subdomain name that you delegated (eg. `float.example.com`), the `domain` can be set to `infra.example.com` as this is the internally managed domain.

-Then edit _group_vars/all/config.yml_, _group_vars/all/gateway_locations.yml_, _group_vars/all/provider_config.yml_ to match your environment.
-Note that the _config.yml_ contains a list of admins, a default hashed password and a set of ssh keys that will be able to connect to the system as root.
+The _config.yml_ contains a list of admins, a default hashed password and a set of ssh keys that will be able to connect to the system as root.
 If you do not change this password, then the user 'admin' and password 'password' are used.
 To change the hashed password you can run
 ```shell
 pwtool <type-here-your-password>
 ```
 and paste the output into the `password` variable.
+Have a look at [the common operators playbook](https://git.autistici.org/ai3/float/-/blob/master/docs/playbook.md#adding-an-admin-account) for additional options, such as setting up OTP or U2F tokens.

+Then edit _group_vars/all/gateway_locations.yml_, _group_vars/all/provider_config.yml_ to match your environment.

 ## 4. Generate credentials